-Naipunya Nidhi is a novel initiative of the Government of Karnataka to empower the youth with lifeskills and social skills enabling them to be industry-ready.
+Naipunya Nidhi is a novel initiative of the Government of Karnataka started in the academic year 2014-15 to empower the youth with lifeskills and social skills enabling them to be industry-ready.

 The Department of Collegiate Education has taken up steps to implement Naipunya Nidhi, the skill-training programme, for nearly 2.
 8 lakh undergraduate students of government first grade colleges in Karnataka.